chandreyf/hello-world/README.md

 # hello-world
 my first repository 🤓

-+[found this element on someone else's hello world pull request] 🍾
+[found this element on someone else's hello world pull request] 🍾

-+-have no idea what it means 🤷‍♀️ but here I am using it 😏
+have no idea what it means 🤷‍♀️ but here I am using it 😏